dvargas92495/generate-roam-site/README.md

 There are many Roam UI elements that render using `{{}}`.
 This package includes its own custom UI components on top of the Roam native ones.
 (Note: not _all_ Roam native components are supported yet.)

 #### Daily Log
-On any page, create a `{{static-site:daily log}}` button.
+On any page, create a `{{static site:daily log}}` button.
 The button will be replaced with the blocks where the page is referenced in daily notes.
 This is an example output:

 - Daily Log:
   - March 29th, 2021